Sbsm157/cVAE-OSM/README.md

 ### Implementation tricks

-We point out that when implementing cVAE-OSM, a particular attention had to be paid to initialization of encoder weights characterizing $\boldsymbol{\Sigma}_\phi$.
+We point out that when implementing cVAE-OSM, a particular attention had to be paid to initialization of encoder weights characterizing $\boldsymbol{\Sigma_\phi}$.
-Indeed, since these weights represent estimated variances at each sample of traces, we initialize all weights characterizing $\boldsymbol{\Sigma}_\phi$ to 1 and add a custom constraint that forces weights during cVAE-OSM training to be always positive.
+Indeed, since these weights represent estimated variances at each sample of traces, we initialize all weights characterizing $\boldsymbol{\Sigma_\phi}$ to 1 and add a custom constraint that forces weights during cVAE-OSM training to be always positive.
 It is important to take this specificity into account during implementation to ensure proper autoencoder working.
 We thus consider this type of initialization and update for $\boldsymbol{\Sigma_\phi}$.
 We do not investigate impact of initialization and weights constraints on cVAE-OSM, especially on its weights convergence.